 Throughout the season, I walk around my garden looking for the perfect tomato (or bean, or pepper…) and wrap a ribbon around its stem.

 This post contains links to products from one or more of our advertisers.
 We may earn a commission if you buy something through one of our links.
 How this works.

-Not only does this little step make easy work of collecting the best seeds later on, it also keeps the Mr. (and wandering friends) from unknowingly picking a prized fruit before its prime seed-saving time.
+Not only does this little step make easy work of collecting the best seeds later on, it also keeps the kids (and curious friends) from unknowingly picking a prized fruit before its prime seed-saving time.

 Self-pollinated plants have both male (stamen) and female (pistil) parts on the flower and can produce fruit without outside pollination.

-Legumes are a common example of self-pollinated plants, and thus are the easiest seeds to save as no special preparations are needed.
+Legumes are a common example of self-pollinated plants, and thus are the easiest seeds to save as no special treatment is needed.

 Open-pollinated plants rely on wind, insects, birds, or humans to spread pollen.
 Most plants are OP and will cross-pollinate with other plants of the same species.